canonical/subiquity/doc/reference/ubuntu-image.rst

 Environment variable
 --------------------

-The following environment variable is recognised by ``ubuntu-image``.
+The following environment variable is recognized by ``ubuntu-image``.

 ``UBUNTU_IMAGE_PRESERVE_UNPACK``
     When set, the variable specifies the directory for preserving a pristine copy of the unpacked gadget contents.
 The directory must exist, and an ``unpack`` directory will be created under this directory.
 The full contents of the ``<workdir>/unpack`` directory after the ``snap prepare-image`` sub-command has run is copied here.